Fritz X: Electronic countermeasures

 The control system used by the Fritz X relied on radio contact between the bomb and the guidance unit, and was susceptible to electronic countermeasures.
 After the initial attacks in August 1943, the Allies went to considerable effort to develop jamming devices.
 These were first deployed in late September 1943, too late for Salerno.
-The system met with some success, although it proved cumbersome and easily overwhelmed if large numbers of weapons were deployed simultaneously.
+The system met with some success, but proved cumbersome and easily overwhelmed if large numbers of weapons were deployed simultaneously.

-In early 1944, as the U.S. Army was engaged in the Battle of Anzio, the United Kingdom began to deploy its Type 650 transmitter, which employed a different approach to interfering with the FuG 203/230 radio link on a Fritz X, by jamming the Straßburg receiver's intermediate frequency (IF) section.
-The FuG 230 receiver's IF section operated at a 3 MHz frequency, and the Type 650 appears to have been quite successful in interfering with Fritz X ordnance deployments, especially because the operator did not have to attempt to find which of the eighteen selected Kehl-Straßburg command frequencies were in use and then manually tune the jamming transmitter to one of them.
+In early 1944, as the British and US Armies were engaged in the Battle of Anzio, the United Kingdom began to deploy its Type 650 transmitter, which employed a different approach to interfering with the FuG 203/230 radio link on a Fritz X, by jamming the Straßburg receiver's intermediate frequency (IF) section.
+The FuG 230 receiver's IF section operated at 3 MHz, and the Type 650 appears to have been quite successful in interfering with Fritz X ordnance deployments, especially because the operator did not have to attempt to find which of the eighteen selected Kehl-Straßburg command frequencies were in use and then manually tune the jamming transmitter to one of them.
 The Type 650 automatically defeated the receiver, regardless which radio frequency had been selected for a missile.

 By the time of the Normandy landings, a combination of Allied air supremacy (keeping the Luftwaffe's bombers at bay) and ship-mounted jammers meant that the Fritz X had no significant effect on the invasion fleet.
 Some accounts report that the Norwegian destroyer Svenner was hit by a Fritz X at dawn on D-Day.
 This is unlikely, as III./KG 100, the unit which had carried the Fritz X into combat, had largely been re-equipped with the Hs 293 by that time for its anti-ship missions, and the attack on Svenner occurred before the first glide bombers launched their assaults on the Normandy beaches.